id01/passman/README.md

  * Fixed some small things
  * A bit of authentication with wwwroot
  * Got ADD to work again
- * Merged passwords.py and service.py in backend, greatly improving efficiency
+ * Merged passwords.py and service.py in backend, greatly improving speed and efficiency
 * 08/29/2017 v1.1.1 (id01)
  * Ditched tcpserver in favor of Python SocketServer
  * Used Google CDN due to efficiency...
 This can be disabled.